List of House of Hardcore events: House of Hardcore VII

 House of Hardcore VII was a professional wrestling internet pay-per-view (iPPV) event produced by House of Hardcore.
-It took place on November 16, 2014 at the 2300 Arena (formerly known as the ECW Arena) in Philadelphia, Pennsylvania.
+It took place on November 15, 2014 at the 2300 Arena (formerly known as the ECW Arena) in Philadelphia, Pennsylvania.
 Tommy Dreamer's original opponent was Ethan Carter III (due to their TNA feud) but he missed the show due to injury; instead the fans got a surprise TNA World Title match.
 The show included special appearances by Ricardo Rodriguez, Alberto El Patron, CW Anderson, The Sandman, Velvet Sky, Spike Dudley and Thea Trinidad.
 House of Hardcore VII was also the last appearance for Tommy Dreamer's wife Beulah McGillicutty as a valet.
 Commentary was provided by Vic Travagliante and Matt Striker.
 This show aired on Twitch on January 20, 2019.

 House of Hardcore 8

 House of Hardcore 8 was a professional wrestling internet pay-per-view (iPPV) event produced by House of Hardcore.
 It took place on March 7, 2015 at the 2300 Arena in Philadelphia, Pennsylvania.
 Before the event, several names in professional wrestling signed autographs for the fans.
 This included Barbie Blank, Melina, Mike Rotunda, Lanny Poffo, Ashley Massaro, Magnum T. A., Earl Hebner and several more.
-Building up to the event, Tommy Dreamer and Eric Young would feud on Impact Wrestling leading up to the House of Hardcore VIII internet pay-per-view.
+Building up to the event, Tommy Dreamer and Eric Young would feud on Impact leading up to the House of Hardcore VIII internet pay-per-view.
 This event featured a tribute to Mikey Whipwreck from his students and the fans.
 The show featured appearances by Justin Roberts, Thea Trinidad, Velvet Sky, Ethan Carter III and Rey Mysterio.
 Commentary was provided by Vic Travagliante and Daniel Morrison.
 This show was broadcast on Twitch on March 31, 2019.